ciciswann/course-notes-assignments/CSE566-SoftwareProcess/README.md

 ## Week 5
 #### [📓 Notes](week5-notes.md)
-**Project 3** - Illustration the Use of the Model - COCOMO Estimation for building an ATM embedded system
+**Project 3** - Illustrating the Use of the Model - COCOMO Estimation for building an ATM embedded system